CodedNil/rusty_reader/readme.md

 Mobile view, with swipe to slide
 Keybind to toggle between sort by channel

-Top portion is article/video currently selected, keybind to expand Make the current article variable reference the link not an index for consistency
+Make the current article variable reference the link not an index for consistency

 Workspaces?
 Have additional feeds like spam with reddit etc that you toggle on if you want to just browse for ages